timofeysie/loranthifolia/README.md

 #

+## Fixing the labels

+We should be using the
+cognitive_biasLabel
+or the
+wikiMedia_label

+Both have proper formatting.

 ## Fixing the citations
 [Issue number 6](https://github.com/timofeysie/loranthifolia/issues/6) on the GitHub logs a problem with the footnotes.
 After the second citation, there is extra junk that is not marked up correctly.